What the Heck are Anthropogenic Cellulose Microfibers?

 Pulping Sodium Hydroxide (Caustic Soda) Break down bamboo into cellulose pulp

-Chemical Processing (Viscose Method) Carbon Disulfide, Sodium Hydroxide Dissolve pulp into viscose solution for fiber extrusion
+Chemical Processing Carbon Disulfide, Sodium Hydroxide Dissolve pulp into viscose solution for fiber extrusion

 Fiber Regeneration Sulfuric Acid Regenerate fiber from viscose solution